-Irv Zakheim, President/Chief Executive Officer
+Irv Zakheim, Chairman/Chief Executive Officer

 Whether it's puka shell necklaces from Hawaii, or embroidered goods from the Philippines, or plastic dinnerware from Asia, Irv Zakheim has learned the intricacies of the importing world and how to use them to build a business.
 Zakheim has been importing goods from other countries and distributing them to consumers around the world since the mid 1970’s, but as a child growing up in Los Angeles, his dreams were focused on more traditional ambitions.